-Based on Infineon's proprietary high performance FR81S core, these new automotive MCUs offer high computing performance combined with a rich peripheral feature set.
-More scalability in terms of packages and memory gives higher flexibility to designers and helps them realize their automotive systems in a fast and cost efficient way.
-All members of the CY91520 series are based on Infineon's Flash memory technology offering program storage as well as a separate Work Flash as E2PROM emulation memory.
+Based on Infineon's proprietary high performance FR81S core, these new automotive MCUs offer high computing performance combined with a rich peripheral feature set which make them highly suitable for vehicle instrumentation cluster applications.
+The embedded graphics engine combined with the on-chip graphics memory gives a significantly reduced BOM, saving costs and PCB space.
+All members of the CY91590 series are based on Infineon Flash memory technology offering program storage as well as a separate Work Flash as E2PROM emulation memory.

 A proprietary 32-bit RISC CPU core features an operating speed up to 128 MHz, with 160 DMIPS performance.
 This high-level RISC core, which is based on a Harvard architecture with separated instruction and data bus, is optimized for applications that require high-speed control.
 An optimized instruction set assures low-code-size densities and high execution speeds.